Why You Need To Care About The Rainforest Fires

 Why haven’t I heard about it?

 Excellent question.
 We all heard about the Notre Dame fire, right?
 Global media alerts brought the fire to the world’s attention within minutes of it being detected.
-And despite the fact that damage to the building was deemed merely superficial and no fatalities were recorded, within two days, celebrities and billionaires, including French fashion house, Dior, had donated $1bn (around £81 million) towards restoration efforts.
+And despite the fact that damage to the building was deemed merely superficial and no fatalities were recorded, within two days, celebrities and billionaires, including French fashion house, Dior, had donated $1bn USD towards restoration efforts.

 Advertisement